And the number one worst break up in anime history goes to….

 It’s typical for market’s to ebb and flow, but the anime industry is growing at an exponential rate.
 In reference to the chart above, the values in the chart represent market value in units of 100 million yen.

 Okay, so the market’s growing.
-That’s no surprise with the quality of shows that have been released in the last couple years, the easy of access via streaming services, and the social media culture which supports fandoms.
+That’s no surprise with the quality of shows that have been released in the last couple years, the ease of access via streaming services, and the social media culture which supports fandoms.
 The important part is why and how the market is growing; what factors are at play behind that rising $$$?

 Foreign Sales Growth